Understanding the what, how, where of EU cohesion policy with categorisation data

-What are we talking about?
-Why it is important?
+1. What are we talking about?
+How is it useful?

 to establish a "nomenclature" for the categorisation of financial data, in order to ensure reliable and comparable monitoring data on the use of the Funds

-1. Programming documents contain ex ante information on planned use of EU resources
+2. Programme documents contain "ex-ante" information on planned use of EU resources

 - Intervention field: what actions, sectors are being financed?
 (123 codes)

 - Form of finance: how is it being financed?
+Grants, loans, equity?
 (7 codes)

 - Territory: is it in an urban, rural, other area?
 (7 codes)

-- Territorial Delivery mechanism: is a specific delivery mechanism planned?
+- Territorial Delivery mechanism: is a specific local, community led or integrated delivery mechanism planned?
 (7 codes)

 - ESF secondary theme: Is there a specific secondary theme targeted by ESF support?
 (8 codes)

-Over the 10 year period of the programmes (2014-2020 + 3 year closure period) the focus of the programmes may be modified when justified.
-Frequently the modifications involve realloactions of the planned investments to adapt to changing demands, socio-economic needs or strategic priorities.
+Over the 10 year period of the programmes (2014-2020 + 3 year closure period) the investment focus of the programmes may be modified when justified.
+Modifications frequently involve realloactions of the planned investments to adapt to changing demands, socio-economic needs or strategic priorities.
 Using the annualised "planned vs implemented" data set you can compare changes in planned amounts year on year.
 This is highly detailed.

 3. Annual reporting of financial data brings implementation data covering all dimensions

-The annual reporting includes information on the 5 dimension in the programmes and on thee additional dimensions:
+The annual reporting includes information on the 5 dimension in the programmes and on three additional dimensions:

-- Economic dimension: this provides information on a simplified NACE industrial and services sectors (particularly useful in understanding the sectoral nature of research, innovation or business support when reported) (24 codes);
+- Economic dimension: this provides information on simplified NACE industrial and services sectors, particularly useful in understanding the sectoral nature of research, innovation or business support, when reported (24 codes);

 - Thematic objective dimension: only for the ERDF and Cohesion Fund (12 codes).